Konjuhi/memorie-game/README.md

 ## How to Play

-When you open the app, you'll be taken to the home screen where you can start a new game or resume an existing game.
-If you start a new game, you'll be taken to the game screen where you'll see a deck of cards.
+The Memory Game project consists of a home screen that displays a "New Game" button.
+When the "New Game" button is pressed, the game screen appears, displaying the shuffled cards face down.

-To play the game, you can tap on any two cards to flip them over.
-If the cards match, they stay flipped, otherwise, they are flipped back over.
-Your goal is to match all pairs of cards before the time runs out.
+The player can then flip over cards by tapping on them to reveal their images.
+If the two cards match, they will remain face up, and the player earns points.
+If the two cards do not match, they will flip back over, and the player can continue to flip cards until all pairs have been matched.

-The game ends when you match all pairs of cards or the time runs out.
-If you match all pairs of cards, you'll see a message showing how many pairs you matched and how much time it took you to complete the game.
-You can then choose to restart the game or go back to the home screen.
+The game also has a timer that starts when the player begins the game, and the player must match all pairs before the timer runs out.
+The game ends when the player has matched all pairs or when the timer runs out.

 ## Architecture